alexhowell2a/alexhowell2a.github.io/_posts/2021-09-05-list-of-companies-to-avoid.md

   - list
 ---

-# As of September 2021:
+My own list of any company that you should avoid, that is regularly updated, usually once or twice a year.
+Most of the companies are game companies, but any other company may get on the list.

-(In not any specific order:)
+As of September 2021: (In not any specific order:)

 ### Tripwire Interactive LLC - Creators of ManEater, Killing Floor, Killing Floor 2, Rising Storm 2 - Vietnam, Chivarly 2